(631) 632-7403 · newsliteracy@stonybrook.edu

 https://jmsc.hku.hk/

 In 2012, the Journalism and Media Studies Centre (JMSC) became the Center for News Literacy’s first Overseas Partner.
 In the fall semester, Richard Hornik as a visiting professor, integrated the Stony Brook curriculum into the JMSC’s introduction to journalism course, Principles of Journalism and the News Media.
-Since then the course, as modified and adapted by Dr. Masato Kajimoto and Ms. Anne Kruger, has been taught to almost 1,000 students.
+Since then the course, as modified and adapted by Dr. Masato Kajimoto and Dr. Anne Kruger, has been taught to almost 1,000 students.

 Dr. Kajmoto launched the Asia Pacific Digital Citizenship Project in 2013 as a way of institutionalizing the propagation of News Literacy in Asia.
 Since then, he and his colleagues have co-hosted News Literacy training institutes with the Center for News Literacy in Hong Kong in 2013 and 2014 and in Yangon in 2015, with more than 45 Asian educators participating.
 In addition, he has led workshops on News Literacy in Ho Chi Minh City, Hanoi, Yangon and Kuala Lumpur.